 YAML is not supported in TFS.

 In NuGet, a particular package is identified by its name and version number.
-A recommended approach to versioning packages is to use semantic versioning.
-Semantic version numbers have 3 numeric components,
+A recommended approach to versioning packages is to use Semantic Versioning.
+Semantic version numbers have three numeric components,

 1.0.1).
-When you release a new backwards-compatible feature, you increment minor and reset patch to 0 (
+When you release a new backward-compatible feature, you increment the minor version and reset the patch version to 0 (

 1.5.0).
-When you make a backwards-incompatible change, you increment major and reset minor and patch to 0 (
+When you make a backward-incompatible change, you increment the major version and reset the minor and patch versions to 0 (

 In addition to

 Major.Minor.Patch, Semantic Versioning provides for a prerelease label.
 Prerelease labels are a hyphen (

 -) followed by whatever letters and numbers you want.
 Version